-Glioblastoma multiforme (GBM) is a fast-growing, aggressive brain cancer.
-In the final stages of the disease, end-of-life signs may become more apparent.
-These can include decreased appetite, withdrawal, changes in behavior, increased fatigue, difficulty speaking or swallowing, and labored breathing.
+In the final stages of glioblastoma multiforme (GBM), end-of-life signs may become more apparent.
+These can include decreased appetite, social withdrawal, changes in behavior, and increased fatigue.

 GBM is more common in people ages 50–70 years and more prevalent in males than females.

 These tumors can have a devastating impact on a person’s quality of life and life expectancy.
 Other symptoms, such as vision changes and seizures, can also indicate that a person is nearing end of life.
 Currently, GBM tumors account for over

 It can be incredibly challenging to face a terminal illness such as glioblastoma.
 However, identifying signs that a person is approaching end of life can help the individual and their loved ones prepare accordingly.

 This article explains the signs and stages of end of life with glioblastoma and ways to help those affected.